Pediatric Specialty Updates for the General Practitioner

 Moderators

-Connie Kostacos, MD, Assistant Professor of Pediatrics, Division of Child and Adolescent Health Steve I. Caddle, MD, MPH, Associate Professor of Pediatrics, Division of Child and Adolescent Health
+Connie Kostacos, MD, Associate Professor of Pediatrics, Division of Child and Adolescent Health

 CME Planning Committee